rsnyder/juncture-about/README.md

 Commonly used Juncture components include an IIIF-enabled image viewer.

-The IIIF image viewer supports panning and zooming on high resolution images.
+Juncture's IIIF ([International Image Interoperability Framework](https://iiif.io)) compatible image viewer supports panning and zooming of high resolution images.
 Images may also be viewed in full screen mode.

 Interactive features like [zoomto image region](zoomto/3312,261,1359,907) are provided for connecting the narrative with the viewer.
 Image annotations are also supported.